 Turbocharging Google for Jobs

-Most of all, though, the bulk of Indeed’s lost listings may end up on Google for Jobs, as agencies get smart and use Google’s service to increase traffic.
+Most of all, though, the bulk of the lost Indeed job postings may end up on Google for Jobs, as agencies get smart and use Google’s service to increase traffic.

 The Indeed move may well be a key tipping point for Google for Jobs.
 As more jobs get added to Google that may not have been there before, it increases the reasons for seekers to stay within Google and never leave to go to other boards.